mikhaelsantos/songsAPI/README.md

 If the collection grows to millions of documents the utilization of indexes will be the minimum requirement which would be based on the most frequent queried fields.
 Also sharding the song collection to multiple shard servers based on a key would also reduce query times.

+**Wouldn't a frontend be nice?**

+Yes, but it seems out of the scope of this homework.

 ## Maintainers
 1. Mikhael Santos